Snow White: Scandinavia

 A Swedish version titled The Daughter of the Sun and the Twelve Bewitched Princes (Solens dotter och de tolv förtrollade prinsarna) starts pretty similarly to the Grimm's version, with a queen wishing to have a child as white as snow and as red as blood, but that child turned out to be not the heroine but the villain, her own biological mother.
 Instead of a mirror, the queen asks the Sun, who tells her that her daughter will surpass her in beauty.
-Because of it the queen orders that her daughter must be raised in the countryside, away from the Royal Court, but when It's time for the princess to come back the queen orders a servant to throw her in a well before she arrives.
+Because of it the queen orders that her daughter must be raised in the countryside, away from the Royal Court, but when it's time for the princess to come back the queen orders a servant to throw her in a well before she arrives.
 In the bottom, the princess meets twelve princes cursed to be chimeras, and she agrees to live with them.
-When the queen and the servant discover she's alive, they give her poisoned candy, which she eats.
+When the queen and the servant discover she is alive, they give her poisoned candy, which she eats.
 After being revived by a young king she marries him and has a son with him, but the queen goes to the castle pretending to be a midwife, turns her daughter into a golden bird by sticking a needle on her head, and then the queen takes her daughter's place.
 After disenchanting the twelve princes with her singing, the princess returns to the court, where she's finally restored to her human form, and her mother is punished after she believed she ate her own daughter while she was still under the spell.